Order of Saint Lazarus: Crusades

 The military order of Saint Lazarus of Jerusalem originated in a leper hospital founded in the twelfth century by crusaders of the Latin Kingdom.
 There had been earlier leper hospitals in the East, of which the Knights of St. Lazarus claimed to be the continuation, in order to have the appearance of remote antiquity and to pass as the oldest of all orders.
 According to Charles Moeller, "this pretension is apocryphal"; but documentary evidence does confirm that the edifice was a functioning concern in 1073.

 The Order of St. Lazarus was purely an order of hospitallers in the beginning, and adopted the hospital Rule of St. Augustine in use in the West.
-It has been claimed that the Order assumed a military role in the 12th century, but this not supported by verifiable evidence.
+It has been claimed that the Order assumed a military role in the 12th century, but this date may not be supported by verifiable evidence.
+The monastic order was most likely founded in the 1130s, though the earliest military action that involved Lazarist knights did not occur until the 1230s.
 The Lazarists wore a green cross upon their mantle.

 Hospitals dependent on the Jerusalem leprosarium were eventually established in other towns in the Holy Land, notably in Acre, and in various countries in Europe particularly in Southern Italy (Capua), Hungary, Switzerland, France (Boigny), and England (Burton Lazars).
-Louis VII of France, on his return from the Second Crusade, gave it the Château of Broigny, near Orléans in 1154.
+Louis VII of France, on his return from the Second Crusade, gave it the Château of Boigny, near Orléans in 1154.
 This example was followed by Henry II of England, and by Emperor Frederick II.

-In 1154, King Louis VII of France gave the Order of Saint Lazarus a property at Boigny near Orléans which was to become the headquarters of the order outside of the Holy Land.
+In 1154, King Louis VII granted the Order of Saint Lazarus a property at Boigny near Orléans which was to become the headquarters of the order outside of the Holy Land.
 Later, after the fall of Acre in 1291 the Knights of St. Lazarus left the Holy Land and moved first to Cyprus, then Sicily and finally back to Boigny, which had been raised to a barony in 1288.

 The Order remained primarily a hospitaller order.
 They did take part in a number of battles, but there is no evidence for this prior to the fall of Jerusalem (1244).
 After the fall of Jerusalem in July 1244 and the subsequent Battle of La Forbie the following October, the Order of St. Lazarus, although still called "of Jerusalem", transferred to Acre, where it had been ceded territory by the Templars in 1240.
 The Ordinis Fratrum & Militum Hospitalis Leprosorum S. Lazari Hierosolymitani under Augustinian Rule was confirmed by Papal Bull Cum a Nobis Petitur of Pope Alexander IV in April 1255.
 In 1262 Pope Urban IV assured it the same immunities as were granted to the monastic orders.